ZPredou/Ionic_CDDC-old-/README.md

-# Ionic_Exposition
+# Ionic_CDDC

-This Ionic application will be used as a base template to create interactive guides to the upcoming Art Exposition that 'll happen in the future
+This Ionic application will be used as a base template to create interactive guides to the upcoming Art Exposition that 'll happen in the future.

 ## Getting Started